ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-4-1.md

-# Techniques for Building Self-Awareness in Relation to Strategic Planning

 In the world of business strategy, self-awareness plays a crucial role in effective decision-making and planning.
 It allows individuals and organizations to recognize their strengths, weaknesses, biases, and blind spots, enabling them to navigate the complexities of strategic planning with clarity and foresight.
 In this chapter, we will explore various techniques that can be employed to foster self-awareness in relation to strategic planning.
 By practicing these techniques, individuals and organizations can enhance their ability to make informed, adaptive, and successful strategic choices.